Saving a deposit to buy your first home is a tough task, and purchasing an affordable first home can be an even greater challenge.

 The First Home Super Saver (FHSS) Scheme developed by the Australian Government is one solution, but it’s not for everyone.

 To help you get your head around whether or not the FHSS Scheme is for you, check out SuperGuide’s 10-point guide.

-1. Financial limits on how much you can save
+1. There are limits on how much you can save

-The maximum amount you can contribute to super for a home deposit, using the FHSSS, is $30,000 and any super contributions you make must be within your annual contributions caps.
-The total of your super contributions, including the contributions made under the FHSSS, must be within the normal annual limits or caps for concessional (before tax) or non-concessional (after-tax) super contributions.
-For the 2017/2018 financial year, the annual contributions caps are:
+Your total super contributions – including contributions made under the FHSS – must be within the normal annual limits or caps for concessional (before tax) or non-concessional (after-tax) super contributions.
+For 2019/2020, the annual contributions caps are:

 - Concessional (before tax) contributions cap: $25,000

 All contributions counted towards the FHSS Scheme must be voluntary contributions, so Superannuation Guarantee (SG) amounts paid by your employer cannot be directed towards your FHSS savings.

 Eligibility for the FHSS requires you to:

 - Have never previously owned a home in Australia (including an investment property, vacant land and commercial property)